SS Gothenburg: Lifeboats

 There was also much speculation at the time in the Adelaide and Melbourne press on why the lifeboats had not been launched earlier.
 Survivor James Fitzgerald pointed out in his recollection that, had the lifeboats been filled to capacity, no one would have survived the severe weather conditions experienced.
 He also commented that passenger vessels were not required to carry enough lifeboats, concluding that there were insufficient places for all Gothenburgs passengers and crew.

-It was not until RMS Titanic sank some 37 years later in 1912, that it was made compulsory for all British registered ships to carry enough lifeboats for everyone aboard.
+It was not until some 37 years later, after RMS Titanic had sunk in 1912, that it was made compulsory for all British registered ships to carry enough lifeboats for everyone aboard.

 Present day

-Today, only parts of the deteriorated iron hull and the coal fired square boilers of Gothenburg remain.
+Today, only parts of the deteriorated iron hull and the coal-fired square boilers of Gothenburg remain.
 The wreck lies in 9 to 16 m of water on the western side of Old Reef, 130 km southeast of Townsville.
 The Gothenburg shipwreck is registered on the Queensland National Estate (place ID #8923) as a Heritage site, and is protected under Section 7 of the (Commonwealth) Historic Shipwrecks Act 1976, which requires that divers have a permit to enter the 200m protected zone that has been declared around the wreck.
 Its official location is: Old Reef, Great Barrier Reef, 75 km north-east of Ayr, at 19°22′06″S 148°03′21″E. The reef around the wreck provides good diving with an extensive coral garden.
 A strict non-disturbance policy applies to marine flora and fauna as well as to the fabric of the wreck.
 Pelagic fish and reef sharks are common.

 Legacy

 The northern Darwin suburb of Millner was named after Dr James Millner who, together with his family, lost their lives on Gothenburg.
-Most streets in the northern Darwin suburb of Coconut Grove and some in the adjacent suburb of Millner, were named after local Darwin residents, interstate visitors and crew who lost their lives in the shipwreck.
+Most streets in the northern Darwin suburb of Coconut Grove and some in the adjacent suburb of Millner, were named after local Darwin residents, interstate visitors, and crew who lost their lives in the shipwreck.
 Gothenburg Crescent, in the inner Darwin suburb of Stuart Park, was named after the ship.

-The large turtle shell, which was engraved by the 18 survivors at Holbourne Island, is displayed at the South Australian Museum, on North Terrace in Adelaide.
+The large turtle shell, which was engraved by the 18 survivors at Holbourne Island, is displayed at the South Australian Museum, on North Terrace, Adelaide.

 Other references

-By August 1866 there was a pub named The Gothenburg in Flinders Street west, Melbourne.
+By August 1866 there was a pub named The Gothenburg in Flinders Street, Melbourne.
 It had an image of the ship above the entrance.

 The pub, which had a raffish reputation, was renamed the Crown and Anchor around 1870, five years before the tragedy.